-- The key case and lid which protect the inner workings of the instrument
+- Key case and lid protecting the inner mechanisms of the piano

-- The bridge and bridge pins which fix the strings
+- Bridge and bridge pins fixing the strings

-- The hammers and dampers to strike the strings and stop their vibrations
+- Hammers and dampers that stripe the strong and stop vibrations

-- The keyboard of a grand piano, with its 88 black and white keys.
+- A keyboard with 88 black and white keys.

-- The baby grand piano - essentially anything measuring less than 6 feet in length
+- The baby grand piano - less than 6 feet in length

-- The classic, or regular grand piano - these fall in between baby and concert grands, and generally measure between 6 and 7 feet in length.
+- The classic grand piano - between 6 and 7 feet in length.

-- The concert grand piano - basically anything over 7 feet long, used for a grand impression, or for occasions like concerts and symphonies.
+- The concert grand piano -over 7 feet long, used for special occasions and performances like concerts and symphonies.

 There are two main types of digital pianos:

-- Fixed digital pianos - not meant to be moved, these pianos are often of higher quality (and weight) than portable digital pianos, and often cost more too.
-Included in this category are concert (stage) pianos, upright models, and console pianos.
+- Fixed digital pianos - are not portable and are generally a higher quality and cost more.This includes concert (stage) pianos, upright models, and console pianos.

-- Portable digital pianos - often cheaper than fixed digital pianos, these can often be found in music halls, cafes, theaters, and concerts.
-Practical and easier on your wallet, they’re often slightly lacking in the quality of their sound and they lack pedals.
+- Portable digital pianos - are portable and are often cheaper than fixed digital pianos.
+These can often be found in music halls, cafes, theaters, and concerts.
+These are considered more convenient and practical and are less expensive as well.

-- Classic keybeds - the first digital pianos did not adjust their sound to imitate traditional pianos when they’re played.
-These models are best for beginners.
+- Classic key sets - these do not adjust their sound to imitate traditional pianos when played and are most suitable for beginners

-- Dynamic (or smart) key beds - these are keys where a digital algorithm in the piano will adjust the way in which they sound, based on your playing, in an attempt to emulate the sounds of an upright or grand piano
+- Dynamic (or smart) key beds - a digital algorithm adjusts to the way in which they sound, based on your playing

-- Weighted keys: digital pianos with weighted keys will be the best at replicating the sound and feel of the keys on an acoustic piano.
-These days, some even have hammers in their key beds.
+- Weighted keys: these are best at replicating the sound and feel of the keys on an acoustic piano

-What material should you look for when shopping for a piano?
+What should you bear in mind when shopping for a piano?

-Made with 64 keys and with a unique sound all its own, this keyboard model has featured in multiple musical performances since its debut in the 1970s.
+Made with 64 keys, the Wurlitzer model has been featured in countless musical performances since its first debuted in the 1970's.